-The Amazon engine relies on ML to understand the patterns of search and recommendations specifically to encourage a purchase.
+The Amazon recommendation engine relies on ML to understand the patterns of search and recommendations specifically to encourage a purchase.
 As people buy more or less based on its results, the tool adapts.
 Thankfully, many of these advances are now available on eCommerce platforms and websites of even small shops through third-party developers and plugins.

 2. Consumer personalization and ECommerce ML